johnhenry/johnhenry.github.iold/src/pages/blog/posts/manage-websites-like-docker.md

    manage docker images locally.

-   I don't currently have an equivalent for managing web bundles or generic OCI images.
+   I don't currently have an equivalent for managing bundles or generic OCI images.

 2. The `docker run` command provides way to to create a "running" container by combining an image with a linux kernel.

+   The equivalent would be
+   hosting a bundle as a static asset such that a user can interact with it.

-   The equivalent of this would be a way to create a "running" web site by combining a web bundle with a static server.
+3. The `docker run` command provides way to to create a "running" container by combining an image with a linux kernel.

-   I don't currently have a way to do this, but the `dump-bundle` command
-   -- installed alongside with `gen-buldle` --
-   looks promising.
+   The equivalent would be
+   hosting a bundle as a static asset such that a user can interact with it.